julfiker755/ai/README.md

 ## 🎨 AI Libraries

-Explore a selection of advanced AI libraries that offer reusable components and a smooth development experience.
-These libraries integrate seamlessly with modern design systems like Tailwind CSS and Radix UI.

 | Library              | Description                                                        |
 |----------------------|--------------------------------------------------------------------|
 | [**stitch**](https://stitch.withgoogle.com/)     | A robust library offering elegant, reusable components tailored for rapid development, built with Tailwind CSS and Radix UI. |